 + + +

 “Most Glorious Prince of the Heavenly armies, Saint Michael the Archangel, defend us in our battle against principalities and powers, against the rulers of this world of darkness, against the spirits of wickedness.
-Come to the aid of man whom God has created to His likeness, and who He has redeemed at a great price from the tyranny of the devil.
+Come to the aid of man whom God has created to His likeness, and whom He has redeemed at a great price from the tyranny of the devil.
 Holy Church venerates you as her guardian and protector.
 To you the Lord has entrusted the souls of the redeemed to be led into heaven.
 Pray therefore the God of peace to crush Satan beneath our feet, that he may no longer hold us captive and do injury to the Church.
 Offer our prayers to the Most High, that without delay they may draw His mercy down upon us.
 Take hold of the dragon, the ancient serpent which is the devil and Satan.
 Bind him and cast him into the abyss so that he may no longer seduce the nations.”

-— An Excerpt from the Prayer of St. Pope Leo XIII, 1878-1903
+— An Excerpt from the Prayer of Pope Leo XIII, 1878-1903

 + + +